tarwn/lessthandot-hugo/blogs/content/posts/2012-01-14-how-to-connect-to-sql.md

   - tip

 ---
 I was restoring a TB+ sized database on our staging database today.
-Someone needed to use a different database but he couldn&#8217;t login because the database I was restoring was the default database for the login he was using.
+Someone needed to use a different database but he couldn't login because the database I was restoring was the default database for the login he was using.
 I told him to click on the Options button in the connection dialog and specify another database.
-I guess there was an misunderstanding because he couldn&#8217;t get it to work.
+I guess there was an misunderstanding because he couldn't get it to work.
 This means it is time for a blog post.

-First, let&#8217;s create two databases
+First, let's create two databases

 sql
 CREATE DATABASE Test1